SDCopy-App/SDCopyManual/README.md

    1. Add new SSID, allow open SSID (no password) or WPA-PSK protected SSID (with password).
    1. Remove SSID.
    1. Restart Wifi Service.
+   Note:
+      * This helper works by editing the configuration files of netplan or wpa_supplicant.
+To use a complex networking, it still possible to edit your network manually.
+      * To connect a wifi with web authentication page, a desktop environment is preferred for manual operation.
 1. Date and Time
    1. Check current date and time.
    1. Set date and time manually.